 At some point he leaned to her ear and said “this hand is not gonna hold itself“.
 It was for the first time when she felt so self-aware that she could notice her own silliness.
 Of course it’s not going to!
 So she took his hand like something that had been missing since ever and was just found.

 First they saw the black feathered seagulls entering the city, their beloved city, and covering the sky like silent war planes.
 Some shy footsteps quietly announced that the first party was over.
 Then the next one and the next one and the next one, until “reserved” and “closed” didn’t mean anything anymore.
-Colliding stars from another galaxy with typical behavior of fighting couples drained all the summer from the city just before August was over.
-They were still together when the sun stopped showing up on a schedule but didn’t panic; the city still had a heart pumping life into the gray old buildings.
+Colliding stars from another galaxy with typical behaviour of fighting couples drained all the summer from the city just before August was over.
+They were still together when the sun stopped showing up on a schedule but didn’t panic; the city still had a heart pumping life into the grey old buildings.

 Then the cold slowly came in.
 And with it, the strangers who would enter any room uninvited.
 They would sit on your bed, whisper mean things and then leave.
 Soon, all the rooms in the city were soaking in soft poison.
 In times like these people get out of their minds and the two of them were no exception.

 – You look nice, like a pretty party girl.